 The line items finance rarely allocates back to the platform:

 - Developer salary premium.
 Oracle Forms developers command 30 to 50% higher salaries than equivalent web developers — when they can be found at all.
+The pipeline isn’t shrinking — it’s gone, and most teams still running Forms have one or two engineers who couldn’t be replaced within 12 months.

 - Onboarding time.
 New operations staff need 2 to 4 months to become productive on the Forms interface.